al3xandr3/al3xandr3.github.io/_posts/2020-07-16-Mental-Models.md

 # Goals
 - Not having a goal, translates into random drifting, sometimes you hit good things, sometimes not.
 Goals (and planing) lets you hit what you are trying to get to more often.
 - Goals, planing allows to hit the ground running and getting things done faster

+# Failure
+What is failure?
+Its really only failure if that is the last thing you do, otherwise is instead a lesson along the way.

 # References